nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # Agent geo-location and geo-fencing workflow

-- this is run periodically (say every 5 minutes) to ensure that the host is in the same location
+- this is run periodically (say every 5 minutes) to ensure that the Host is in the same location

 ## Step 1: Agent gets attested composite location using Geo-location service (GL)
-Geo-location service (GL) runs outside of H -- besides the location from device location sources (e.g. GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA location API (gsma-loc).
+Geo-location service (GL) runs outside of Host -- besides the location from device location sources (e.g. GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA location API (gsma-loc).

-* Agent gathers the location from H local location sensors (e.g. GPS, GNSS).
+* Agent gathers the location from Host local location sensors (e.g. GPS, GNSS).
 Agent connects to GL using secure connection mechanism like TLS.
 Agent provides the gathered location to GL over the secure connection.

-* Location (L) has a quality associated with it.
-For example, IP address-based L is of lower quality as compared to other sources.
+* Location has a quality associated with it.
+For example, IP address-based location is of lower quality as compared to other sources.

-* GL ensures that the device composition of H (reference to H composition table for further details) is intact (e.g. SIM card not plugged out of H) by periodically polling the state of H.
+* GL ensures that the device composition of Host (reference to Host composition table for further details) is intact (e.g. SIM card not plugged out of Host) by periodically polling the state of Host.
-H is a member of the set of trusted hosts in the shared datastore -- the shared datastore has the host composition details.
+Host is a member of the set of trusted Hosts in the shared datastore -- the shared datastore has the Host composition details.
 Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.
 Host composition (HC) comprises of TPM EK, Mobile-SIM etc.

-* GL derives a combined location, including location quality, from various location sensors for a H with multiple location sensors -- this includes the gathered location from Agent running on H.
+* GL derives a combined location, including location quality, from various location sensors for a Host with multiple location sensors -- this includes the gathered location from Agent running on Host.
 As an example, GPS is considered less trustworthy as compared to mobile.

-* The composite location comprises of combined geo-location (which includes location quality), host composition (TPM EK, mobile-SIM etc.) and time from a trusted source.
+* The composite location comprises of combined geo-location (which includes location quality), Host composition (TPM EK, mobile-SIM etc.) and time from a trusted source.
 GL signs the composite location with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.
 Now we have a attested composite location.

 * Agent is returned the attested composite location over the secure connection.
-Agent signs the attested composite location using TPM AK establishing proof of residency of composite location to H. This is called attested proof-of-residency aware composite location (APL).
+Agent signs the attested composite location using TPM AK establishing proof of residency of composite location to Host.
+This is called attested proof-of-residency aware composite location (APL).

 ## Step 2: Agent gets attested geographic boundary using Geo-fencing (GF) service

 * Geo-fence policies are of four flavours - (1) boolean membership of given boundary (rectangular, circular, state etc.), (2) precise location, (3) precise bounding box/circle of location, (4) approximate location with no definition of boundary.
 The first one, boolean membership of given boundary, is the most common and will be assumed as the default.
 They are available in the form of pre-defined templates or can be configured on demand.
-Enterprises, who are the user of the hosts, choose the geo-fence policies to be enforced for various hosts.
+Enterprises, who are the user of the Hosts, choose the geo-fence policies to be enforced for various Hosts.
-Note that the hosts must belong to the set of trusted hosts in a shared ledger.
+Note that the Hosts must belong to the set of trusted Hosts in a shared ledger.
-The geo-fence policies applied to the set of trusted hosts are recorded in a shared ledger.
+The geo-fence policies applied to the set of trusted Hosts are recorded in a shared ledger.

-* Location agent on H supplies (APL) to geo-fence service (GF) over a secure connection.
+* Location agent on Host supplies (APL) to geo-fence service (GF) over a secure connection.
 GF performs geo-fence policy enforcement by matching the location against configured geo-fence policies.
 GF signs the geo-fence policy match result, along with a trusted time (potentially leverage RFC 3161), with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.

 * Geo-fence policy match result details (non-exhaustive): 1) Geo-fence policy which matched 2) Boolean - inside or outside geo-fence - applicable to boolean membership of given boundary policy type.

 * Agent is returned the attested geo-fence policy match result.
-Agent signs the attested geo-fence policy match result using TPM AK establishing proof of residency of geo-fence policy match result to H. This is called attested proof-of-residency aware geo-fence policy match result (APGL).
+Agent signs the attested geo-fence policy match result using TPM AK establishing proof of residency of geo-fence policy match result to Host.
+This is called attested proof-of-residency aware geo-fence policy match result (APGL).

 # Workload (W) attestation and remote verification - key steps

-* Agent ensures that W connects to it on H local socket (e.g. Unix domain socket).
+* Agent ensures that Workload connects to it on Host local socket (e.g. Unix domain socket).
-Agent generates private/public key pair for W. Agent signs the W public key with its TPM AK.
+Agent generates private/public key pair for Workload.
+Agent signs the Workload public key with its TPM AK.
-Agent sends the signed W public key along with its SPIFFE ID and last known APGL to the server.
+Agent sends the signed Workload public key along with its SPIFFE ID and last known APGL to the server.
-Note that the TPM AK is already verified by the server as part of the agent attestation process establishing proof of residency of Agent to H.
+Note that the TPM AK is already verified by the server as part of the agent attestation process establishing proof of residency of Agent to Host.

 * Server gets the Agent TPM AK public key from the SPIFFE ID by looking it up in the shared datastore.
-Server verifies the W public key signature using the TPM AK public key.
+Server verifies the Workload public key signature using the TPM AK public key.
 Server then sends an encrypted challenge to the agent.
-The challenge's secret is encrypted using the W public key.
+The challenge's secret is encrypted using the Workload public key.

-* Agent decrypts the challenge using its W private key and sends the response back to the server.
+* Agent decrypts the challenge using its Workload private key and sends the response back to the server.

 * Server verifies that the decrypted secret is the same it used to build the challenge.
-It then issues SPIFFE ID for W. The SPIFFE ID is signed by the server and contains the W public key and the geographic boundary (e.g. cloud region, city, country etc.) of the host.
+It then issues SPIFFE ID for Workload.
+The SPIFFE ID is signed by the server and contains the Workload public key and the geographic boundary (e.g. cloud region, city, country etc.) of the Host.
 The geographic boundary is obtained from the last known APGL.
-The server also stores the W SPIFFE ID mapping to W public key in a shared datastore.
+The server also stores the Workload SPIFFE ID mapping to Workload public key in a shared datastore.

 <img src="./end-to-end-flow.svg">